-Shue earned her PhD in Economics and her A.B. in Applied Mathematics (summa cum laude) from Harvard University.
-Prior to her doctoral studies, Shue worked as an analyst at Weiss Asset Management.
+Kelly Shue teaches Corporation Finance (35200) in the MBA program and Behavioral Finance (35906) in the PhD program.
+She earned a PhD and MA in Economics and an AB in Applied Mathematics (summa cum laude) from Harvard University.
+Prior to her doctoral studies, she worked as an analyst at Weiss Asset Management.

 Corporate finance, behavioral finance, applied microeconomics.